stackgl/shader-school/exercises/geom-5/README.md

 ## Exercises

 Again, rotations are linear perspective transformations and so they can be written as matrices.
 For this exercise, you should translate the above function `rotatePoint` into a matrix.
+For the solution, <a href="/open/geom-5" target="_blank">modify the file `rotate.glsl` in this lesson's directory.</a>